asgeir-s/entrepenator/README.md

-# entrepenator
+# Entrepenator
-Projects from idea to income

 An open source network/ platform for projects from idea to deployment and income.
 Each project "owns itself".

+### Teknologies
-Versioning: git
+Codde versioning: git
 Storage: IPFS
 Contracts (voting and distrebution of potensial profits): Etherum
 Payment: Bitcoin

-git torrent bitcoin
-idea project

-project is the main "block".

-idea -> backing -> develop -> (mvp) deploy -> develop (passive incom)

-#Process
+## Process
  1. Someone starts a project:
       - explain their idea
       - set voting rules (who decides what is merged etc.)